mecid/mecid.github.io/_posts/2025-04-15-introducing-swift-testing-scoping.md

 The last parameter is the performing function that describes the particular test function or the whole test suite.
 You should run the performing function to allow test function or test suite execution.

 In our example, we run the performing function inside the closure that overrides the task local value.
 This technique allows us to run the test suite or test function and provide it mocked environment.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!